Manti (food)

-Manti is a type of dumpling mainly found in Turkish cuisine, Armenian cuisine and Central Asian cuisine but also in West Asia, South Caucasus, and the Balkans.
-Manti is also popular among Chinese Muslims, and it is consumed throughout post-Soviet countries, where the dish spread from the Central Asian republics.
+Manti is a type of dumpling mainly found in Uyghur cuisine and Central Asian cuisine, but also in West Asia, South Caucasus, and the Balkans.
+Manti is also popular in Turkish cuisine, and it is consumed throughout post-Soviet countries, where the dish spread from the Central Asian republics.
 The dumplings typically consist of a spiced meat mixture, usually lamb or ground beef, wrapped in a thin dough sheet which is then boiled or steamed.
 The size and shape of manti vary significantly depending on geographic location.

-Manti resemble the Chinese jiaozi and baozi, Korean mandu, Mongolian buuz and the Tibetan momo.
+Manti resemble the Chinese jiaozi and baozi, Uyghur manta, Korean mandu, Mongolian buuz and the Tibetan momo.
 The dish's name is cognate with Chinese mantou, Korean mandu, and Japanese manjū, though the modern Chinese and Japanese counterparts mostly refer to different dishes.

 The name, depending on the language, can refer to a single dumpling or to more than one dumpling at a time; in English, it is often used as both a singular and plural form.

 History

 The Chinese word mantou has been suggested as the origin for the word manti.
-The term mantou (饅頭) appears in early records of the Jin dynasty (266CE–420CE) Different Chinese synonyms such as manshou (饅首)" and zhengbing (蒸餅) were also already in use, where both tou and shou mean head in Chinese.
+The term mantou (饅頭) appears in early records of the Jin dynasty (266CE–420CE).
+Different Chinese synonyms such as manshou (饅首) and zhengbing (蒸餅) were also already in use, where both tou and shou mean head in Chinese.
 Originally, mantou was meat-filled.
 Mantou still retains its old meaning of stuffed bun in Wu Chinese as moedeu.
 But in Mandarin and many other varieties of Chinese, mantou refers to plain steamed buns, while baozi resemble the ancient mantou stuffed with meat.

 Some of the earliest mentions of dishes resembling Turkic manti date to the Mongol Empire.
 One such mention of manta is found in the 1330 manuscript Yinshan Zhengyao by Hu Sihui, a Chinese court therapist in service of the Yuan Dynasty Emperor, Buyantu Khan.
 Some variations may be traced back to the Uyghur people of northwest China.